April 8, 2022

 In 2020, Renaissance introduced Star CBM Reading, which assesses K–6 students’ literacy development in English.
-For Back-to-School 2022, we’ll release the new Star CBM Lectura to assess K–6 students’ literacy development in Spanish as well.
+For Back-to-School 2022, we’re releasing the new Star CBM Lectura to assess K–6 students’ literacy development in Spanish as well.

 We recently had the opportunity to discuss Star CBM Lectura—including the research and best practices that informed its design—with four of our Renaissance colleagues: Doris Chávez-Linville, Director of Linguistic and Culturally Diverse Innovation; Dr. Scott McConnell, Director of Assessment Innovation; Heidi Lund, Senior Product Manager; and Amy Patnoe, Project Manager.